Updated on August 11, 2026.

 Count the sensors before the truck goes on the lift.
 Look for EGT sensors, NOx sensors, differential pressure lines, oxygen sensors where equipped, and any year-specific aftertreatment wiring that ties back into the ECM.

-Do not assume the replacement section has the right ports because the listing says “6.7 Cummins.”
-Thread size, port position, and harness reach can all matter.
+Do not assume the replacement section has the right ports because the listing says "6.7 Cummins."
+Thread size, port position, and harness reach can all matter, and they vary by specific SKU, not just by year range.
 Lay the new pipe beside the old section and compare every bung before cutting, clamping, or tightening anything.

 Tuning belongs in the same conversation.
 For documented non-public-road emissions changes, the hardware plan and calibration path must match the exact model year and system layout.
 Hardware-only buying can leave the truck electronically unresolved.